Percocet Abuse and Addiction Treatment: Risks, Support & Resources

 A Percocet overdose is a medical emergency.
 If you suspect someone is overdosing on Percocet, you should administer naloxone (Narcan) if available and call 911.
 You will not get in trouble for trying to save someone’s life.

 When you take Percocet regularly, your body becomes used to the presence of the drug and starts to adapt accordingly.
 Therefore, if you suddenly stop taking Percocet, your body struggles to adjust, causing withdrawal symptoms.
 Percocet withdrawal symptoms can last for up to five days and include symptoms like:

 - Muscle aches

 - Increased tear production

 - Enlarged pupils

 - Stomach cramps

 - Nausea and vomiting

 - American Society of Addiction Medicine.
-“National Practice Guideline for the Treatment of Opioid Use Disorder.”
+“National Practice Guideline For the Treatment of Opioid Use Disorder“>National[…] Use Disorder.”
 December 18, 2019.
-Accessed August 10, 2022.
+Accessed March 5, 2023.

 Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.